top of page

 The Club

-June 28, 1924 was the opening day of the Kingston Tennis Club on what is now the field of Winston Churchill Public School.
+June 28, 1924 was the opening day of the Kingston Tennis Club on what is now the playing field of Winston Churchill Public School.
 There was a "Tennis Tips" column in the British Whig and Treadgold's Sporting Goods promoted "Lawn Tennis -- the better game for everyone" with tennis racquets starting at 50 cents.
-In 1927, the club purchased land one block to the west for $1,100, to create our present site.
+In 1927, the club purchased land one block to the west for $1,100, our current site.

-As told by Kingston resident Don Hooper, the wooden clubhouse was constructed by his grandfather's company, Hooper Construction.
-The firm was later sold to MacLachlan Woodworking - the MacLachlan family name will surface several times in the history of the club.
+As told by Kingston resident Don Hooper, the former wooden clubhouse was constructed in 1927-28 by his grandfather's company, Hooper Construction.
+The firm was later sold to MacLachlan Woodworking (the MacLachlan family name will surface several times in the history of the club).
 Don also worked at the club as a teenager in the late 1940s.
 He and a teenage friend gave themselves the title of "managers" and took care of the grounds and prepared and served burgers from the upstairs kitchen, taking turns to also play tennis.
-They shared a basic salary of
+They shared a basic salary of $100/month, supplemented by the proceeds of food and beverage sales.

 Mystery of the Clubhouse Location - Sale of Earl Street Properties

-Shedding those three lots represents the first sale of KTC real estate, presumably in an attempt to overcome financial difficulties arising from the Depression and the war years.
-The Second World War negatively impacted membership in two ways during the 1940s: many Kingstonians were fighting overseas and those who remained had less time to play tennis, as they put their energies towards the war effort.
+This action represents the initial sale of club assets in an attempt to overcome financial difficulties related to the Depression and the war years.
+The Second World War negatively impacted membership in two ways during the 1940s: many members were fighting overseas and those who remained were not available to play tennis, as people were putting their efforts into the Red Cross and other war-related aspects.

 Sale of the Club to Queen's University